aevilla160/hpc_docs/docs/jupyterhub.md

 ## FAQs

-### How can I view all the attributes or methods available for an object in Python in the Jupyterhub?
+### How can I view all the attributes or methods available for an object in Python in the Jupyterhub? <!-- {docsify-ignore} -->

 To explore all the available attributes or methods of an object in Python within a JupyterHub environment, follow these steps:
  - a. **Import the Module**:Start by importing the module that contains the object you're interested in.
 For example, to work with the math module, you would import it with: